 AIDS and Helper T Cells

 Doctors measure the helper T cell level in the blood to help them discover how an HIV infection is progressing.
 This is referred to as a CD4 count.
 A normal CD4 count is around 1000 CD4+ cells per cubic millmetre (or microlitre) of blood but may range from 500 to 1500 cells per cubic millimetre.
-Although the CD4 count varies somewhat according to factors such as time of day or the use of certain medications, in general if the CD4 count is decreasing the HIV infection is increasing.
+Although the CD4 count varies somewhat according to factors such as time of day or the use of certain medications, in general if the CD4 count is decreasing, the HIV infection is increasing as well.
 Someone with an HIV infection and a CD4 count of less than 200 CD4+ cells per cubic millimetre of blood is considered to have AIDS.

-Treatment of AIDS aims to reduce the level of HIV in an infected person and to raise the CD4 count so that the person’s body can fight other infections.
+Treatment of AIDS aims to reduce the level of active HIV in an infected person and to raise the CD4 count so that the person’s body can fight other infections.

-The Incredible Shrinking Thymus Gland
+The Shrinking Thymus and Myasthenia Gravis

 The thymus gland was once thought to be simply a place in which lymphocytes died and was believed to be an unimportant structure.
 This view of the thymus changed in 1961 when scientist Jacques Miller discovered that the gland was really an important part of the immune system.
 In addition, in 1967 he discovered that there are two distinct types of lymphocytes—the B lymphocytes and the T lymphocytes.
 We know today that the thymus gland is very active, at least in younger people.

-Myasthenia Gravis and the Neuromuscular Junction
+MG and the Neuromuscular Junction

 Myasthenia gravis is a neuromuscular disorder in which the skeletal muscles controlling the limbs are weakened.
 The weakness is worse during physical activity.
-The muscles that control blinking, speaking, swallowing and breathing may also be affected.
+The muscles that control blinking, speaking, swallowing, and breathing may also be affected.

-In myasthenia gravis, the immune system makes antibodies that block, change or destroy some of the acetylcholine receptors on the membrane of the muscle cell, preventing the acetylcholine from doing its job.
+In myasthenia gravis, the immune system makes antibodies that block, change, or destroy some of the acetylcholine receptors on the membrane of the muscle cell, preventing the acetylcholine from doing its job.
 As a result, a person experiences muscle weakness.

 The Role of the Thymus Gland in Myasthenia Gravis

-The Future - Understanding More About the Thymus Gland
+Understanding More About the Thymus Gland

 © 2010 Linda Crampton